hot-meal/javascript-best-practices/README.md

 ### Only comment things that are not self evident

-Good code should _mostly_ document itself.
+Good code should document itself.

 **Bad:**